bweatherly-bw/Wordopolis/README.md

-# Dictionary-API
+# Wordopolis

 README
-Dictionary-API is an online tool used to pull random words and their corresponding definition to increase the end users vocabulary.
+Wordopolis is an online tool used to pull random words and their corresponding definition to increase the end users vocabulary.
+The application was built using HTML, CSS/Bootstrap, JS and utilizing the Umbrella.JS libary.

 CONTACT
 If  you have problems, questions, ideas or suggestions, please contact us by email at ()